 When can I go back to school or work?

-The Centers for Disease Control and Prevention (CDC) recommends that you stay home from work, school, and social gatherings for at least 24 hours after your fever is gone (without use of a fever-reducing medication).
+The Centers for Disease Control and Prevention (CDC) recommends that you stay home from work, school, and social gatherings for

 If you’re pregnant or in another high-risk category, your doctor may recommend that you stay home longer.